K-6 Youth Safety Programs

 A stranger is anyone that your family doesn’t know well.
 It’s common for children to think that “bad strangers” look scary, like the villains in cartoons.
 This is not only not true, but it’s dangerous for children to think this way.
 Pretty strangers can be just as dangerous as the not-so-pretty ones.
 When you talk to your children about strangers, explain that no one can tell if strangers are nice or not just by looking at them and that they should be careful around all strangers.
 But don’t make it seem like all strangers are bad.
 If children need help–whether they’re lost, being threatened by a bully, or being followed by a stranger–the safest thing for them to do in many cases is to ask a stranger for help.
 You can make this easier by showing them which strangers they can trust.

 Who are Safe Strangers?

 Safe strangers are people children can ask for help when they need it.
-Police officers and firefighters are two examples of very recognizable safe strangers.
-Teachers, principals, and librarians are adults children can trust too, and they are easy to recognize when they’re at work.
-But make sure that you emphasize that whenever possible, children should go to a public place to ask for help.
+Police officers and firefighters are two examples of very recognizable, safe strangers.
+Teachers, principals, and librarians are adults children can trust too, and they are easily recognizable at work.
+But make sure that you emphasize that children should go to a public place to ask for help whenever possible.
 You can help your children recognize safe strangers by pointing them out when you’re out in your town.
-Also show your children places they can go if they need help, such as local stores and restaurants and the homes of family friends in your neighborhood.
+Also, show your children places they can go if they need help, such as local stores, restaurants, and the homes of family and friends in your neighborhood.